-4.3.3 Different File System
+4.3.3 File System

 Depending on your batch system, the filesystem on the worker processing the task and the scheduler machine can be different or even unrelated.
+Different batch systems and batch systems implementations treat this fact differently.
+In the following, the basic procedure and assumption is explained.
+Any deviation from this is described in the next section.

-However, b2luigi needs at least three common folders: the result folder, the log folder and the folder of your script.
+By default, b2luigi needs at least two folders to be accessible from the scheduling as well as worker machine: the result folder and the folder of your script(s).
 If possible, use absolute paths for the result and log directory to prevent any problems.
+Some batch systems (e.g. htcondor) support file copy mechanisms from the scheduler to the worker systems.
+Please checkout the specifics below.